33rd Annual Conference of the Standard Celeration Society

 The SCS conference is going virtual!
 We will be online with a blend of synchronous (live) and asynchronous (recorded) events.
-The conference dates are November 5th – 7th.
+The conference dates are November 5th-7th.
 Most workshops will be on Thursday, with keynote addresses on Friday, and the Racial Justice presentations on Saturday.
-Paper presentations and symposia will be available for a fixed period.
-Submissions will remain open until the end of the month.
-A schedule of events and reduced registration pricing will be forthcoming.
+Paper presentations and symposia will be available for 90 days after the conference.
+A schedule of event and reduced registration is currently available.
+Register for the conference today!

 Important links and information related to our 2020 conference will be available from this dashboard.

 - Student scholarship applications will be accepted until 10/15/20.

 - Registration now open!

 Ronnie Detrich has been providing behavior analytic services for over 50 years.
 His work can be characterized as thorough-going behavior analysis drawing from the conceptual, experimental, and applied branches of our discipline.
 He has worked primarily in practice settings holding a variety of positions including Clinical Director of a private, non-public school in the San Francisco Bay Area, director of a state-wide program for children with autism in South Dakota, and Executive Director of a program serving adjudicated adolescents in West Virginia.
 From 2004-2018, he was Senior Fellow at the Wing Institute, an education policy think tank that focuses on the implementation of evidence-based practices in public schools.
 Currently, he is Adjunct Faculty at Utah State University.